 What do Russians think of Banksy?

-An exhibition of the elusive artist's work is being shown in Moscow and has attracted more than 200,000 visitors in its first two months.
-So what do some of them think about the artist's style and politics?
+His exhibition in Moscow attracted over 200,000 visitors in its first two months.

 -